This is the second part of growing herbs from cuttings - for part 1 go here - go on, I'll be waiting for you when you get back :-)

 If it's a hardy species, then you can use a cold frame outdoors - a cold frame can be anything that gives a little bit of protection from the harshest of winters.

 You can put hardy cuttings directly into the soil - maybe pep it up with a bit of compost from your spent hanging baskets or something if you want to.

 Hardy propagation by cuttings should be rooted by the following spring ready to pot on.

 Even an upturned freezer basket or wire shopping basket covered with fleece, clear polythene or bubble wrap can be a cold frame - you don't have to invest in expensive apparatus to achieve propagation by cuttings.

 When your plants have rooted - you'll be able to tell that when you see new growth - then for your tender species, remove the cover and allow to establish for a few days.

 Use a 3 inch pot filled with potting compost as before.
 Put each rooted cutting into the compost using a dibber to make a hole big enough to hold the roots.
 Firm the soil and treat with tender loving care over the winter.

-When dealing with your outdoor propagation by cuttings, they should be left alone until the spring when a large proportion should have rooted - resist the tempatation to tug.
-You will see growth when they are growing or they will die in which case, you know you have failed in that particular propagation by cuttings.
+When dealing with your outdoor cuttings, they should be left alone until the spring when a large proportion should have rooted - resist the tempatation to tug.
+You will see growth when they are growing or they will die in which case, you know you have failed in that particular batch of cuttings.

 The third and final part in the growing herbs from cuttings series is here